How to start a Pharmacy or to open a pharmacy business. Start your pharmacy journey today! Be your own boss, help your community.

-Developing A Pharmacy Business Plan
+How To Develop A Pharmacy Business Plan?

 Any savvy business owner will create a business plan for their idea.
 A startup pharmacy needs a solid business plan that clearly defines the business.
 You will need to present your business plan to investors, banks and others.
 Your pharmacy business plan should clearly layout your goals for the pharmacy.
 For example: Most pharmacies business plans include a mission statement about caring for patients by offering free delivery, one on one counseling and more.
 Pretty much offer something they can’t get at a large chain pharmacy.
 Separate yourself and give customers a reason to choose you over a chain.

 In addition to the overall goals of the pharmacy there are additional items to include in the plan.
 Some other items to include in your pharmacy business plan:

 Services offered: Is your pharmacy more of a retail community pharmacy that focuses on it’s patients?
 Perhaps you offer in-home or delivery services with home medical items?
 There are many different services a pharmacy can offer.
 We suggest finding out what could the community benefit most from by looking at the competition and demographic in the area.

 Financing: In this section you will need to state if you are working with a bank, self financing, etc..
 You also will need to layout your total budget and banks usually want these items as line items.
 Be sure to include your building renovations, contractors, cabinets, drug inventory, technology, marketing etc..
 These can easily go over $500k+